27 December 19th, 1946

 What happened that evening in the theater was indescribable.
 Exactly like in other performances that Mogulesko appeared in in the People’s Theater after he regained his voice, the audience was packed in like sardines.
 It was not only his old fans who remembered him from before who came to see him, but also new fans, and among them were highly intelligent leading theater-connoisseurs who really appreciated genuine talent.
 And when Mogulesko came out on the stage, he said a few words and gave a short speech.
 I will never forget that he began by talking about me; with a loving little smile on his face, he said:

 – You must understand - every time I play Kuni Leml, I have tsures6 because the fake Kuni Leml always hams it up too much and ends up overshadowing my own playing.
-But Kestin doesn’t, and that is good.
+But Kasten doesn’t, and that is good.

 He praised me when he was called on stage between acts to say a few words.
 It was such a pleasure for me, and I felt so happy and valued.